| Real Name | Valentino Clemente Ludovico Garavani |

 - ^ "Valentino Biography".
 Biography.com.
 A&E Television Networks.
 Archived from the original on 25 April 2017.
 Retrieved 7 May 2016.

 - ^ a b "Valentino Garavani - Biography and Fashion Designs".
-Kraimod (in German).
+Kraimod (in English and German).
+Archived from the original on 27 June 2022.
 Retrieved 21 March 2022.

 - ^ "Valentino".
 Vogue.
 8 March 2012.
 Archived from the original on 19 July 2014.
 Retrieved 8 March 2012.

 - ^ Emerson, Gloria (20 July 1965).
 "Valentino Steals Spotlight as Couture Stages the First Act of the Fall Showings".
 The New York Times: 22.
+Archived from the original on 7 August 2023.
 Retrieved 7 August 2023.

 Another cherished customer, who rarely shows up in Rome to buy directly but orders from sketches sent to her in New York, is Mrs. John F. Kennedy...